hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 -> **Note**: These API endpoints are in beta and are subject to change.

-The User Admin API contains endpoints to help site administrators manage user accounts.
+The Users Admin API contains endpoints to help site administrators manage user accounts.

 ## List all users

 `GET /admin/users`

-This endpoint will list all user accounts in the Terraform Enterprise installation.
+This endpoint lists all user accounts in the Terraform Enterprise installation.

 Status  | Response                                | Reason
 --------|-----------------------------------------|----------